-Arch MI's Underwriting Manual (the Manual) has been updated to reflect the changes announced in Customer Announcement CA 2020-01.
-Additional changes and clarifications have also been made.
+Arch MI's Underwriting Manual (the Manual) has been updated to reflect the loan amount changes announced in Customer Announcement CA 2020-12 and CA 2021-01.
 The sections of the Manual that have been updated are indicated with a new revision date to the right of the section heading.
 See the details of the changes below.